How to Turn Dirt Into Gold

 “But that will take hundreds of banana plants!” cried the young man.

 “Alas!” said the father.
-“That is why it was too much work for me to carry it out!
-But now, I am able to lend you money to rent the land and buy seed.”
+“That is why it was too much work for me to carry it out."

+Smiling wide, the two of them shook hands.
 With the loan, the young man rented a large plot and cleared the land.
-He planted the seeds while saying the magic spell over them that he had learned.
-Each day, the young man walked the rows of young plants.
-With great care, he pulled out the weeds and kept the pests away.
+When he planted the seeds, he carefully recited the magic spell over them.
+Each day, the young man walked the rows of young green plants, leaning over to check each one.
+He pulled each weed that tried to grow around the young banana plants, and he kept the pests away.

-When the banana plants grew tall and ripe, the young man brushed the magic silver powder from the back of their leaves.
-But only a handful of the powder could be saved.
+When the plants grew tall and the bananas finally ripened, indeed, a silver powder did appear on the back of the leaves.
+The young man carefully brushed off this powder and saved it.
+But only a pinch of powder could be saved from each plant.
 He had to buy more land and grow more bananas.
-It took a few years, but at last he had the two pounds.
+It took a few years, but at last he had collected the two pounds.

 With great joy, he ran to his father-in-law’s house.

-"Great!" said his father-in-law.
+"Wonderful!" said the old man.
 "Now I will show you how to turn dirt into gold!
 But first you must bring me a bucket of dirt from the banana farm.
-And you must bring my daughter - she is also needed."
+And you must get my daughter - she is also needed."

-The young man did not understand why, but he ran to the farm and dug up a bucket of the dirt.
-Then got his wife at home, and the two of them went to the old man’s house.
+The young man didn't understand why a bucket of dirt from the farm was needed, much less his wife, but he ran to the farm, digging up a bucket of dirt, raced home and collected his surprised wife, and the two of them rushed to the old man’s house.

-The father asked his daughter, "When your husband was saving the banana powder, what did you do with the bananas?"
+The father asked his daughter, "After your husband saved the banana powder, what did you do with the bananas?"

 "Why, I sold them," she said.
 "That is how we have been able to live."